hairline-bandit/Gloss-Programming-Language/UPDATES.md

 4/18/21 Added built in function "scan" check docs.md and examples.txt

 4/20/21 Added built in functions "int" "str" "flt" "char" "bool" check docs.md and examples.txt

+9/21/23 Added step feature to for loops, figure out how to use it yourself

+9/21/23 Added random number generater, (random: variable, start, stop), not inclusive upper-bound.
+Only integers

+9/21/23 Files now are required to have the .gls extension to be run by the transpiler